ErfanNaz/Robocup-Analytics/README.md

 # Robocup Analytics

-Simple Java Tool to replay and analyse Rocbocup 2D Games from Log-files
+Simple Java Tool to replay and analyse Rocbocup 2D Games from Log-files.

+The Plugin-System allows you, to simply create Plugins with access to the data from Log-file as Entity.

 ![alt tag](RobocupAnalytics.png)